John Lubbock, 1st Baron Avebury: Early life

-John Lubbock was born in 1834, the son of Sir John Lubbock, 3rd Baronet, a London banker, and was brought up in the family home of High Elms Estate, near Downe in Kent.
+John Lubbock was born in 1834, the son of Sir John Lubbock, 3rd Baronet, a London banker, and his wife Harriet.
+He was brought up in the family home of High Elms Estate, near Downe in Kent.
 The family had two homes, one at 29 Eaton Place, Belgrave Square where John was born, and another in Mitcham Grove.
 Lubbock senior had studied mathematics at Cambridge University and had written on probability, and on astronomy.
 A Fellow of the Royal Society, he was keenly involved in the scientific debates of the time, as well as serving as the Vice Chancellor of London University.
 During 1842, his father brought home a "great piece of news": the young Lubbock said later that he initially thought that the news might be of a new pony, and was disappointed to learn it was only that Charles Darwin was moving to Down House in the village.
 The youth was soon a frequent visitor to Down House, and became the closest of Darwin's younger friends.
 Their relationship stimulated young Lubbock's passion for science and evolutionary theory.
 John's mother, Harriet, was deeply religious.

 In 1845, Lubbock began studies at Eton College.
 After finishing school, he was employed by his father's bank, Lubbock & Co. (which later amalgamated with Coutts & Co.), of which he became a partner at the age of 22.
 Around 1852, he assisted Darwin's research by examining and illustrating barnacles.
 In 1865, he succeeded to the baronetcy.